jackw01/scanlight/big.md

 ### firmware and web app

-The [source code for the Pi Pico firmware](https://github.com/jackw01/scanlight/tree/main/automation/firmware_bsl1), a [ready-to-flash firmware binary](https://github.com/jackw01/scanlight/blob/main/automation/bsl1_controller_v1.0.uf2), and the [source code for the remote control web app](https://github.com/jackw01/scanlight/tree/main/automation/app_bsl) can be downloaded from the GitHub repository.
+The [source code for the RP2040 firmware](https://github.com/jackw01/scanlight/tree/main/automation/firmware_bsl1), a [ready-to-flash firmware binary](https://github.com/jackw01/scanlight/blob/main/automation/bsl1_controller_v1.0.uf2), and the [source code for the remote control web app](https://github.com/jackw01/scanlight/tree/main/automation/app_bsl) can be downloaded from the GitHub repository.
 The firmware is implemented using the RP2040 SDK and the web app is made with [Vue](https://github.com/vuejs) and [Vuetify](https://github.com/vuetifyjs/vuetify).

 Interested in building your own control software?
 The USB serial communication interface used by the firmware is fully documented [here](https://github.com/jackw01/scanlight/blob/main/automation/bsl_control_interface.md).